forkunited/TextClassification/README.md

 *textclass.scratch* contains the entry points for the code.
-So if you're trying to understand how this library uses ARKWater to train and test the extraction models, you should start by looking at classes in *textclass.experiment*.
+So if you're trying to understand how this library uses ARKWater to train and test the extraction models, you should start by looking at classes in *textclass.scratch*.

 The *experiments* directory contains experiment configuration files for running experiments through the *Experiment* classes in *textclass.scratch*